raivold/Mac-Miller-Tribute-Page/README.md

 # Mac-Miller-Tribute-Page
-A tribute page for Mac Miller on my FreeCodeCcamp project.
+A tribute page I made for Mac Miller on my FreeCodeCcamp project.
 Live on this URL:
 https://raivold.github.io/Tribute-Page_FCC/